Netflix-Skunkworks/jvmquake/README.md

 [`GarbageCollectionFinish`](https://docs.oracle.com/javase/8/docs/platform/jvmti/jvmti.html#GarbageCollectionFinish).
 `jvmquake` then keeps a *token bucket* algorithm to keep track of how much time is spent GCing relative to running application code.
-Note that per the jvmti spec these only track *stop the world* pausing phases of collections.
+Note that per the `JVMTI` spec these only track *stop the world* pausing phases of collections.
 .
 The following pseudocode is essentially all of `jvmquake`:

 ```python3